cliff-rosen/jam-bot/_specs/02_data_models_and_schemas.md

 - Tracks overall progress through status transitions
 - Maintains current_hop_id for active hop tracking
 - Contains hop_history for all hops in sequence
-- Assets scoped to mission level for persistent data
+- Has relationships to mission-scoped assets only (persistent deliverables and working artifacts)

 **Hop**: A single execution phase within a Mission
 - Sequential execution unit with unique sequence_order
 - Contains one or more tool_steps that execute as a chain
-- Assets scoped to hop level for intermediate data
+- Has relationships to BOTH mission-scoped assets (inherited access) AND hop-scoped assets (own working data)
 - Tracks resolution and completion state
+- Unique dual-scope asset access: can reference existing mission assets while creating temporary hop assets

 **ToolStep**: An atomic unit of work using a specific tool
 - References input and output assets directly by ID in parameter/result mappings
 - Executes within hop context
-- Creates/updates assets based on tool outputs
+- Creates/updates assets from both scopes based on tool outputs

 **Asset**: Data/content with lifecycle management and value representation
-- Scoped to mission or hop level via scope_type/scope_id
+- Explicitly scoped to either mission or hop via scope_type/scope_id fields
+- Mission-scoped assets: Persistent throughout mission lifecycle, visible to mission and all its hops
+- Hop-scoped assets: Temporary working data, visible only to the specific hop that created them
 - Has status (pending/ready/error) and role (input/output/intermediate)
 - Uses value representation strategy for efficient display/LLM consumption
 - Stores full content plus generated summary